This post was originally published in November 2018 and was most recently updated in November 2023.

 3) The only brand of canned pumpkin to use in pies is Festal.

 Festal Brand Golden Pie Pumpkin is specific to the Midwest.
 According to Minnesota Public Radio, it was produced for decades by the Owatonna Canning Company in southern Minnesota.
-The brand was sold to Seneca Foods in 2003, and over the past several years it has become increasingly difficult to track down.
-Whenever my mom or I come across some, we stockpile it—currently I have one can that expires in 2018 and four more that will last through 2020.
+The brand was sold to Seneca Foods in 2003, and over the past several years it has become somewhat difficult to track down, especially in the Twin Cities metro area.
+Whenever my mom, my sister, or I come across some, we buy a bunch to stockpile it—currently, I have six cans purchased in 2023 that will expire in December 2026.

 What sets Festal pumpkin apart from the competition is the texture—it's drier, with a slightly crumbly consistency.
 When you dump it out, it retains the shape of the can.
 Libby's and store brands are wetter, with a smooth, pureed texture.
 Those brands are fine for pumpkin bread or muffins, but they just don't work for pie.
 A Festal pumpkin pie will be pleasantly firm and silky; other brands bake up into pumpkin pies that are too mushy for my taste.

-I don't know what I'll do when Thanksgiving 2021 rolls around, as it's been awhile since I spotted a can of Festal on the grocery store shelf.
+I don't know what I'll do if Festal ever disappears completely.
 Forswearing pumpkin pie isn't out of the question.
 Without Festal, it just won't be the same.

 In the meantime, I'm on pumpkin pie number two of three this year in a bid to bake up my "use by 12/31/2018" Festal pumpkin.
 I keep things simple and use the Festal recipe printed on the back of the can, with one tweak: I've started using half brown sugar and half granulated sugar for a richer depth of flavor.
 The original Festal recipe offers the option of either milk or canned evaporated milk; I don't know that it makes much of a difference, but I always use low-fat evaporated milk.